0xb0mb3r/zdumpster/README.md

 # zdumpster
 # DNS and Subdomain Discovery Tool
-This Project ist a Collaboration between skidpaladin (https://github.com/skidpaladin) and me
+This Project ist a Collaboration between skidpaladin (https://github.com/skidpaladin) and 0xb0mb3r (https://github.com/0xb0mb3r).

 This Python script performs DNS lookups and subdomain discovery for a given domain.
 It retrieves DNS records, IP addresses, and subdomains using the `lookup.segfault.net` API.